From Grassmannian to Simplicial High-Dimensional Expanders: Introduction

 \subsection{Open questions}

 Our work raises the following open questions: \begin{itemize} \item Are there constructions of Grassmannian HDXs that are sparser within their ambient vector spaces than our construction in Definition~\ref{def:grassconstructinf}?
 Specifically, is the optimal sparsity $|X(0)|=\Theta(\dim\spn X(0))$ achievable?
-Such objects would yield logarithmic degree Cayley simplicial HDXs by Lemma~\ref{lem:cayleyF2k}, asymptotically good binary LDPC codes with check weight 3 and distance near $1/2$ by the results in Section~\ref{sec:coding}, and simplicial HDXs with polynomially large 1-homology dimension by Corollary~\ref{cor:increasehom}. \item There have been various works on constructing codes from high-dimensional expanders, e.g.~\cite{evra_decodable_2020,kaufman_new_2021,dikstein_locally_2020-1,first_good_2022}, including recent breakthrough constructions of locally testable codes and quantum LDPC codes \cite{dinur_locally_2022,panteleev_asymptotically_2022,leverrier_quantum_2022-1,dinur_good_2022-1}.
+Such objects would yield logarithmic degree Cayley simplicial HDXs by Lemma~\ref{lem:cayleyF2k}, asymptotically good binary LDPC codes with check weight 3 and distance near $1/2$ by the results in Section~\ref{sec:coding}, and simplicial HDXs with polynomially large 1-homology dimension by Corollary~\ref{cor:increasehom}. \item There have been various works on constructing codes from high-dimensional expanders, e.g.~\cite{evra_decodable_2020,kaufman_new_2021,dikstein_locally_2020-1,first_good_2022}, including recent breakthrough constructions of locally testable codes and quantum LDPC codes \cite{dinur_locally_2022,panteleev_asymptotically_2022,leverrier_quantum_2022-1,dinur_good_2023}.
 Our coding theoretic interpretation of Grassmannian HDXs and the relationship to simplicial Cayley HDXs suggests the possibility of a two-way relationship.
-That is, can good HDXs be constructed from codes such as locally testable or quantum LDPC codes? \item Can more be proven about the high-dimensional expansion of the matrix poset in Definition~\ref{def:matrixposetinf}?
-Can one obtain sparsifications of this poset with good expansion? \end{itemize}
+That is, can good HDXs be constructed from codes such as locally testable or quantum LDPC codes? \item Are there constructions of low-degree Grassmannian HDXs?
+We obtain our subpolynomial-degree simplicial HDXs in Theorem~\ref{thm:maincayleyinf} by taking the Cayley simplicial complex generated by our Grassmannian HDXs in Definition~\ref{def:grassconstructinf}, which in turn are sparse within their ambient vector space.
+However, the Grassmannian HDXs we construct have polynomially large degree.
+Low-degree Grassmannian HDXs could be interesting of their own right (see Conjecture~8.29 of \cite{dikstein_boolean_2022}), and their basisification would furthermore immediately yield low-degree simplicial HDXs, without the need for passing to Cayley complexes. \item Our study of the expansion of graphs based on low-rank matrices (Definition~\ref{def:grassconstructinf}) and the matrix poset (Definition~\ref{def:matrixposetinf}) seems similar in spirit to prior work on the short code that is often studied in the context of the unique games conjecture \cite{barak_making_2015,barak_small-set_2018}.
+Is there a way to formalize this connection, or to apply our results to unique games or hardness of approximation?
+For instance, the degree-2 shortcode graph studied in \cite{barak_small-set_2018} has vertices given by matrices, and edges given by pairs of matrices whose difference is a rank-1 matrix.
+While we do not study this precise graph, it is similar to the matrix poset in Definition~\ref{def:matrixposetinf}.
+Can tools from high-dimensional expanders be leveraged in the analysis of this shortcode graph? \end{itemize}